pbalduino/menios/docs/architecture/per_process_vm.md

 * `vm_map(proc, params)` reserves a region, allocates physical pages, zeroes them, maps them into the target CR3, and updates both region metadata and the legacy `user_segments[]` bookkeeping.
 * `vm_unmap(proc, base, length)` removes page table entries and frees the backing frames for the specified range, then drops the region descriptor.
 (Current implementation assumes whole-region unmap; partial unmap support is a follow-up.)
-* `vm_clone(child, parent)` duplicates the parent’s region table, allocates fresh frames for each committed page, copies contents, and maps them into the child, giving us a baseline for `fork()` once process cloning arrives.
+* `vm_clone(child, parent)` duplicates the parent’s region table, allocates fresh frames for each committed page, copies contents, and maps them into the child.

 Limitations:
 * No copy-on-write yet; clone eagerly copies committed pages.